dinghino/linux-config/README.md

 > **NOTE**
 > If on `16.10+` python3.6 is on the universe repositories and there is no need to add the repo.
 For older versions please add the ppa repository for python3.6
 >    ```
->    $ sudo add-apt-repository ppa:jonathonf/python-3.6
+>    $ sudo add-apt-repository ppa:jonathonf/python-3.6 -y
 >    ```

 Basic dependecies and utility programs that are needed to setup the environment and work.
 Some of those could be